ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

 ## Additional Authentication Details

 In early 2022 the HPCC adopted a more secure method of authentication for logging into the cluster.
-Passwords alone will no longer be allowed via `SSH`, instead [Password+DUO](#passwordduo) or [SSH Keys](#ssh-keys) will be required.
+Passwords alone will no longer be allowed via `SSH` or file tansfer protocols.
+Instead [Password+DUO](#passwordduo) or [SSH Keys](#ssh-keys) will be required.
 Since `Password+DUO` authentication requires a UCR NetID, this access method is only available to UCR users.
 External users need use the SSH key method.
 To enable ssh key access, the public key needs to be emailed to support (see below for details).

 ### Password+Duo